Dr Jessica Siva

 Research

-Jessica is currently coordinating two courses in the Bachelor of Construction Management (Hons) program: Infrastructure Development and Construction Technology Sequencing and Representation.
-She has taught students in architecture and construction management in the programs of Master of Architecture and Master of Construction Management at the University of Newcastle and Deakin University.
-She has also supervised honours research students in a number of architecture and construction management topics.
+Jessica currently teaches into the Bachelor of Construction Management (Hons) and Master of Construction Management programs.
+She has taught both undergraduate and postgraduate students in architecture and construction management programs, including the Master of Architecture and Master of Construction Management at the University of Newcastle, Deakin University and RMIT University.

 Qualifications